 The sun was obscured by fog the whole day, while the the air temperature, which started out in the low 50’s, never rose more than a few degrees.
 Below is an image of one of the unique Mountain Bridge Wilderness trail markers that we saw during our hike.

 A short while later, we passed beside another large rock face.
 From here, it was not too much further to where the trail would cross Hwy 276.
 Because it was not far from a trailhead, we began to encounter a few other people who were also out exploring the trails, including a couple of fellows and their dogs.

-It was close to 12:30 and we had hiked approximately 7.2 miles by the time that we actually crossed Hwy 276.
-When we spotted a log, we decided to sit and to eat our lunches.
-After maybe 15 minutes, we were done eating and were back on the trail hiking.
+By the time that we had reached and crossed Hwy 276, it was close to 12:30 PM and we had hiked approximately 7.2 miles.
+When we spotted a log, we decided to take a break there and eat our lunches.
+After maybe 15 minutes, we finished eating, put our packs back on and resumed hiking.

 The Naturaland Trust Trail, which we were still following, ended at the Frank Coggins Trail.
 The Frank Coggins Trail forms a bit of a lollipop loop and leads to the Coldspring Connector.
 The Coldspring Connector is a short half mile trail that descends steeply before crossing Coldspring Branch.
 From there, all that was left to do was a 300-400 foot climb back to the parking area and to Pam’s waiting vehicle.

 In all, when we were finished, we had hiked about 11 miles and climbed over 2,800 feet.
 Our total elevation gain/loss was close to 5,700 feet The terrain was beautiful, but rugged.
 I think that we both agreed that this had been one of the more physically challenging hikes that we had done in a while.